 Social media management: Throughout my time at Ozmo, I’ve had the opportunity to build out our company’s social media strategy from the ground up.
 I’m responsible for creating, scheduling and publishing our social media content while managing and analyzing our engagement and performance data.
 From content creation to post scheduling, I’ve been responsible for highlighting Ozmo’s company culture and achievements while increasing follower count and engagement on all accounts.

 Internal communication: Another area that I’m responsible for as the marketing intern is internal communication through our biweekly newsletter, The Ozmonaut.
 This responsibility involves overseeing an internal newsletter used to communicate and connect with Ozmonauts across the country.
 I work closely with our human resources and administration teams to identify which company announcements, anniversaries, birthdays and at-home activities to highlight that are used to keep us all connected and boost employee morale and engagement.

 Do these challenges excite you?
-Think you’re a perfect fit for our team of Ozmonauts?
-Click the button below to view the full details and apply to Ozmo’s open Marketing Intern position.
+Think you're a perfect fit for our team of Ozmonauts?
+Click the button below to view the full details to Ozmo's marketing internship.

 How to succeed in a remote internship

 If you’re looking for tips on how to manage your upcoming remote or hybrid internship, here is some advice for you: